zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ##Graduation Checklist
 1. Six terms passed in the MPC (250 UMAs)
 2. One successful internship (with a 'passed' letter of recommendation)
-3. Great Work Panel passed
+3. Great Work Panel passedme
-4.

 ###Policy for Changes to the MPC
 Occasionally, the MPC program changes.
 New opportunities emerge, or we discover that something doesn't work well.
 We are always interested in improving the program, so bring us your ideas!